 - unexpected weight loss

 Certain medications that affect the gastrointestinal system can also cause a burning sensation in the stomach.
-These include many common nonsteroidal anti-inflammatory medications (NSAIDs), such as:
+These include nonsteroidal anti-inflammatory medications (NSAIDs), such as:

-Anyone who regularly takes NSAIDs and experiences stomach pain should talk to a doctor, who may recommend changing the dosage or medication.
+Anyone who regularly takes NSAIDs and experiences stomach pain should talk with a doctor, who may recommend changing the dosage or medication.

 Other signs of stomach cancer include:

 - fullness in the upper abdomen